 In this post, we’ll cover:

 The breakeven point takes into account all of your production costs (land, inputs, and living expenses) and helps you understand the minimum market price you’ll need to recoup in order to breakeven.
 This number can fluctuate based on growing conditions and weather, which can impact expected yield.

 Here’s an example of how a basic breakeven calculation could look:

-The first thing you need to do is answer some very simple but important questions:
+Start by answering some very simple but important questions: